-Option 1B involves coupling Option 1A with a VTL and has been included in response to a submission to the PSCR.
+Option 1B involves coupling Option 1A with a VTL.
 Specifically, Option 1B involves exactly the same scope, timing and outage profile as Option 1A in term of replacing the poles on Line 86 as well as 200 MW batteries at each of Armidale and Liddell operating as a VTL.